 Aims and Objectives

-Aims and objectives should if possible be ‘SMART’, i.e. Specific, Measurable, Agreed, Realistic and Time-dependent.
+The aims and objectives of individual staff members should if possible be ‘SMART’, i.e. Specific, Measurable, Agreed, Realistic and Time-dependent.
 And they should be kept simple and relevant to the person who owns them.
 For instance, few of us can cope with more than three tiers of Aims, Objectives and Targets.
-And whilst an objective of the Permanent Secretary of the Home Office might be to cut crime, or keep it to a certain figure, this would become part of the aim of more junior officials who might be responsible for the Police Pension Scheme.
-The important thing is that those in charge of the pension scheme should know that it needs to be so designed that it will attract and retain high calibre police officers (and that is their objective) in order that those officers might in turn cut crime.
+And whilst an objective of the Permanent Secretary of the Home Office* might be to cut crime, or keep it to a certain figure, this would become part of the aim of more junior officials who might be responsible for the Police Pension Scheme.
+The important thing is that those in charge of the pension scheme should know that it needs to be so designed that it will attract and retain high calibre police officers (and that is their quantifiable objective) in order that those officers might in turn cut crime.

 If anyone has difficulty in accepting worthwhile objectives, as distinct from day to day targets and activities, it is helpful to ask them what would change, or how they and their team would be missed, if they did not exist.
 Alternatively, the line manager should complete the sentence beginning “You will be a success if you …”.
 I have yet to meet anyone who has, when challenged in this way, failed to justify their employment in terms of meaningful objectives.